RECALL OF METFORMIN EXTENDED RELEASE

 A varied diet ensures the body receives all the nutrients it needs.
 People should also eat fewer calories and try to eat similar amounts of carbohydrates at each meal.

 Foods high in polyunsaturated fats, such as fish, nuts, and vegetable oils, are also highly beneficial for keeping down blood sugar levels.

-A heart-healthy diet, such as the DASH diet, can be a highly effective way to structure an eating plan to reduce the risk or effects of diabetes.
+A heart-healthy diet, such as the DASH diet, can be a

 If dietary changes and exercise are not possible or successful, a person can achieve weight loss through bariatric surgery.